 - 1. The sequence in which students are required to sit examinations and participate in practicals is laid down in the Implementation Regulations. - 2.
-In exceptional cases the dean can grant a student permission to take part in one or more exams or practicals of the programme, before the BSc degree audit has been passed successfully.
-It is possible that this permission is only valid for a certain period of time.
+In exceptional circumstances, the dean may permit a student to take part in one or more examinations and/or practicals, prior to passing the Bachelor's audit and/or, if applicable, prior to completing the transition programme.
+This permission is valid for a maximum of one calendar year.